 Though everyone should be involved in positive and pro-active seasonal outreach, various parts of your church need to be involved in different ways.
 Following is a suggested breakdown of each group's tasks:

 The church leadership decides which events will be celebrated and when.
-With the communication team, they determine an overall theme and activities not only for the event itself, but how they are going to involve the congregation, and how they will follow-up with visitors.
+With the communications person or team, they decide an overall theme and activities not only for the event itself, but how they are going to involve the congregation, and how they will follow-up with visitors.

 The decisions on congregational involvement are critical and essential because seasonal celebrations can be used as a time to grow people as disciples.
 They can do this because we all know we are supposed to teach our people to reach out and share their faith, but that’s very hard for people to do today.
 However, to invite a neighbor to a great seasonal event, to pray they attend, to plan to meet them at the event, to introduce them to church members at the event, and to be sure they know what the church as to offer after the event and invite them to it—these actions are all very doable and are actually spiritual growth exercises.

-But if leadership does not intentionally make casting the vision for these actions and then providing practical training for your church in each of these areas of seasonal celebrations, it won’t happen.
+But if leadership does not intentionally make casting the vision for these actions, providing practical encouragement, and TANGIBLE TOOLS for your church in each of these areas of seasonal celebrations, it won’t happen.

 Once the commitment to do this training, leadership needs to continuously encourage, motivate, and constantly be talking about the importance of what you want the congregation to do.
 Continue to motivate in sermons, blogs, and social media.
 Share stories of how neighbors invite neighbors—for example, one group decided to “egg” the neighborhood before Easter by distributing invitation filled plastic eggs on people’s porches.
 Do more than just announce an event—challenge people to invite because the eternal destiny of their neighbor might change because of a persistent invitation by a caring neighbor.
 Your congregation’s actions are incredibly important from an eternal perspective and they need to be reminded of this.